jesper54321/National-React/README.md

-# Manual of the Development User
+# Manual of the Developer User

 Project's setup is easy to follow, and variation of material versions used should be a big deal.
 The following are sets of requirements and steps to get this working, made as clear and brief as possible.

 #### Materials for Project Setup;

 * Visual Studio Code - Mainly used IDE (Integrated Development Environment) for development (other IDEs can be used).
 * NodeJS             - Features a server for local deployment, templates and structure used by ReactJS.
 * ReactJS            - Main development & frontend framework.